 Air Runners are similar to rowing ergs (like the Concept 2) in the fact that when you start propelling them you want to get them up to speed as quickly as possible and then settle into your pace.
-On a rower, you want to give it about five strokes, each increasing in length, until you settle into your stroke rate and pace.
-On motorless Runners, you want to take smaller, choppy steps while pushing the belt and it is accelerates allow your form to gradually morph into your sustainable running form.
+On a rower, you want to give it about five strokes, each increasing in slide length, until you settle into your stroke rate and pace.
+On motor-less Runners, you want to take smaller, choppy steps while pushing the belt and as it accelerates allow your form to gradually morph into your sustainable running form.
 This will look like pushing off the front or side bars with your hands and leading forward slightly into the machine…almost like you are pushing a lightly-loaded prowler or pulling a sled.
 It’s really not very difficult if you know what it should look like.
 [See example below.]

 If you want to reach your potential in the Sport of Fitness, you must have elite fitness.
 In other words… conditioning.